 If your plant is healthy and growing well, there’s no need to worry about fertilizer.
 If your plant isn’t thriving or your soil is poor, use a light application of fertilizer formulated for acid-loving plants, such as azalea, rhododendron, or holly.
 Once a year in late winter or early spring is adequate.

-Spread two or three inches (5 to 7.6 cm.) of mulch around the plant and replenish as it deteriorates or blows away.
+Spread 2 or 3 inches (5-8 cm.) of mulch around the plant and replenish as it deteriorates or blows away.
 Don’t allow the mulch to cover the crown.
 If your plant will be exposed to severe cold, protect it with straw or evergreen boughs.
 Avoid leaves and other heavy mulches that may damage the plant.
 Trim heather lightly as soon as flowers fade in spring.

 Winter Heather Varieties and Colors